eMPee584/tmux-pane-flash/README.md

 ## Configuration

-There are two variables which allow controlling the duration each color is displayed for and the sequence of colors itself.
+There are a couple variables which allow controlling the duration each color is displayed for and the sequence of colors itself.
 The color change interval defaults to `0.05` s, with the color indicating whether `tmux` is running as root (RED color) or other user (GREEN color).
 You can easily override this by specifying the name of one of the four included presets to use, or a sequence of hex colors of your own choice.
+Also, by default, the hook will not flash single-pane windows.

-To apply any changes set in this way, the `pane-flash.tmux` script has to be rerun, as for performance reasons the variables are only read once during hook setup.
+**To apply any changes set in this way, the `pane-flash.tmux` script has to be rerun**, as for performance reasons the variables are only read once during hook setup.

 ```
 # Configuration Examples